-WordPress hardcodes the site's domain name into the database in such things as image and link urls.
-This is a problem if you migrate the site to another domain, because when you click on a link on your new site, it redirects back to the old site.
+WordPress hardcodes your site's domain name into the database in such things as image, link, and page URLs.
+This is a problem when you migrate the site to another domain name, or add an SSL certificate because clicking on links redirect back to the old site, or non-secure version.

 Option 1 — Using a plugin

 Below are a couple of plugins that work to change all URLs in your database.

 The following steps walk you through how to update your URLs using the 'Search & Replace' plugin.
 This example changes the URLs in the database from 'http://example.com' to 'https://example.com/blog'.

 - First, make a backup of your database.
 Just in case something goes wrong, you can easily replace your old database data.

 - Download the Better Search Replace plugin.
 In your panel navigate to 'Plugins > Add New'.